 About Life’s Haven

-Each Aegis Living community’s Snoezelen room takes on its own design and feel, as does the entire center.
-When a senior is feeling overwhelmed or anxious, whether its due to sundowning or another issue, they can spend some time in the Life’s Haven room to calm their nerves and find tranquility.
-Every single detail is taken into account to give the resident a chance to clear their minds of bad thoughts and enjoy a truly relaxing experience.
-The room is kept at a cool temperature around 68 degrees Fahrenheit, the lights are comfortably dim and the gentle colors encourage a sense of ease.
-These innovative techniques have been proven by the medical world to instill a sense of comfort and serenity while helping residents breathe new life into old memories.
+Aegis Living community’s Snoezelen room takes on its own design and feel.
+When a senior is feeling overwhelmed or anxious, whether its due to sundowning or another issue, they can visit the Life’s Haven room to calm their nerves and find tranquility.
+Every detail is taken into account to give the resident a chance to clear their minds and enjoy a relaxing experience.
+The room is kept at a cool temperature, the lights are comfortably dim and the gentle colors encourage a sense of ease.
+These innovative techniques have been proven by the medical world to instill a sense of comfort and serenity.

 Stepping into the Life’s Haven space is like entering your own private garden where you can take a seat on a charming bench while reflecting on the events of the day.
 It’s an effective non-medicinal approach to soothe agitated or pre-agitated residents to a place of calm.